koshy123/ACE_flash_cards/README.md

 **Future
 I hope to add more CSS and make javscript more interactive.
+Using flexbox would be nice to move in more appealing spots.
-I want to add multiple levels
+I want to add multiple levels.